Search Results 1-10 of 19973 for birth control

 Learn how to use this type of birth control that delivers estrogen and progestin through a patch you wear on your skin to prevent pregnancy.

 Birth control pills — also called oral contraceptives — are a common type of contraception.
-If you're considering taking birth control pills, ...
+If you're considering taking birth control pills, you may have ...

 This oral contraceptive, sometimes called the minipill, contains only the hormone progestin and no estrogen.